HunterOrd/Flocking-Demo/README.md

 -glfw3.lib from GLFW’s lib-vc2017 directory

--Copy the following Into C:\Windows\SysWOW64 (some users prefer to avoid installing DLLs.
-Again, we do not want to receive libraries in your program submissions).
+-Copy the following Into C:\Windows\SysWOW64

 -glew32.dll from GLEW's bin\Release\Win32.